syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Closing a document

-Once after the document manipulation and save operation are completed, yoou should close the instance of WordDocument, in order to release all the memory consumed by DocIO’s DOM.
-The following code snippet illustrates how to close a WordDocument instance.
+Once the document manipulation and save operation are completed, you should close the instance of WordDocument, in order to release all the memory consumed by DocIO’s DOM.
+The following code example illustrates how to close a WordDocument instance.

 {% highlight c# %}
 [C#]

-//Create an empty WordDocument instance
+//Creates an empty WordDocument instance

 WordDocument document = new WordDocument();